-Having farm power assets is more efficient as long as they fit into your working environment.
-That is why you invest in something you believe would make work easier.
+Having farm power assets is more efficient as long as they

 CHOICES

 CHRISTINA A. FREDILES

 There is a peculiar reason why the Rose Kambingan Kainan in Sapang, Jaen, Nueva Ecija is a long-time favorite of its loyal customers.
 Aside from their delectable goat meatbased dishes, the humble restaurant is known for serving the best variety of rice - soft, white, and steamy.